-The methods Threads.setColumns and Threads.setSortByNumber can be called from the function init().
+The methods Threads.setColumns, Threads.setSortByNumber and Threads.setColor can be called from the function init().

 '''

 function init()

 {

 Threads.setColumns("Name", "Priority", "State", "Time");

 Threads.setSortByNumber("Time");

+Threads.setColor("State", "Ready", "Executing", "Waiting");

 }

 '''

 The above example creates the named columns Name, Priority, State, and Time in the Threads window, with the Time column sorted numerically rather than alphabetically.
+The states Ready, Executing and Waiting will have yellow, green and red colored pixmaps respectively.